IBMDeveloperUK/BSOK-openshift-pipelines/README.md

 ```

-Check out the logs of the pipelinerun as it runs using the `tkn pipeline logs` command which interactively allows you to pick the pipelinerun of your interest and inspect the logs:
+You can optionally check out the logs of the pipelinerun as it runs using the `tkn pipeline logs` command which interactively allows you to pick the pipelinerun of your interest and inspect the logs (**note: allow this command to run until the pipeline completes, as terminating can disrupt the pipeline**):

 ```
 $ tkn pipeline logs -f